spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/community-relations/community-programs/automated-community-programs/index.html.md

 ---
 layout: handbook-page-toc
 title: "Community Programs Applications Automated Workflows"
-description: "This page describes the automated workflows for the GitLab for Education, GitLab for Open Source, and GitLab for Startups applications."
+description: "This page describes automated workflows for processing applications to the GitLab for Education, GitLab for Open Source, and GitLab for Startups programs."
 ---

 ## On this page